 This document reflects the views of the author(s) and does not necessarily reflect the views or policy of the European Commission.
 Whilst efforts have been made to ensure the accuracy and completeness of this document, the uCARe consortium shall not be liable for any errors or omissions, however caused.

 Document information

 Additional author(s) and contributing partners

-Name Organisation
+Name Organisation Partner managers All beneficiaries

 Document Change Log